Pam

 You should never sign up jointly on an application if you are married on a credit card.
 You want to get those credit card points twice – once for you, once for your spouse.
 You also want to be able to refer each other to cards and take advantage of referral bonuses.
 The good news is that you can use the total household income on each application, making it easier to get a card for each of you!
 Even better, if you have older young adults still in your home, they can apply too!

-Some people get really excited about travel hacking, sign up for a few cards, and then quit until they need more points.
-That is a travel hacking and credit card mistake.
+Some people get really excited about using credit card points, sign up for a few cards, and then quit until they need more points.
+That is a points and miles and credit card mistake.
 I have earned over 4 million points because I have continually signed up for more cards.
 Even if I don’t have a need for all the points right now, the fact that I have a huge stockpile of points has let me travel at the last minute many times!
 I love knowing that I could travel almost anywhere in the world, and in a style that I love, for very little money.

-Applying for credit cards that give you bonus points when you reach a minimum spend is the basis for travel hacking.
+Applying for credit cards that give you bonus points when you reach a minimum spend is the basis for credit card points and miles.
 It is a fun, exciting hobby.
 Just be sure never to make these ten credit card mistakes when you use your credit cards so you can get the most points possible!

 Editorial Note: The editorial content on this site is not provided by credit card issuer.
 All opinions, reviews, and recommendations are expressed by the author, not the credit card issuer.